-There it is: Simone’s Blog #1!
-Simone is one of our graduates who writes her graduation project about civic engagement among youths.
+Simone is one of our graduates, writing her graduation project about civic engagement among youth.
 The following weeks she will give us updates about her project and the design journey she is taking.

 Hi!
 Welcome to this very first post by me, Simone.
 You might have seen me before, since I’ve been around for a few months already.
 I’m a master student at the department of Industrial Design at the TU Eindhoven and for my graduation project I am working together with Design for Humanity.
 Through a series of small blog posts I will try to take you along my design journey, following the steps of the Design Thinking process.